 Led by its charismatic music director, Lou Kosma, the Vermont Philharmonic performs varied programs in communities throughout Central and Northern Vermont.
 Kosma is presently a member of the Metropolitan Opera Orchestra, teaches privately, and is an adjunct double bass instructor at New Jersey City University.
-Past affiliations include principal bassist for the American Ballet Theatre, acting principal for the New Jersey Symphony, and member of the Chautauqua Symphony for 17 years.
-Currently, Lou plays with the Mostly Mozart Festival at Lincoln Center and in 2011 was appointed conductor of the New Jersey City University Orchestra.
+Past affiliations include principal bassist for the American Ballet Theatre, acting principal for the New Jersey Symphony and member of the Chautauqua Symphony for 17 years.
+Currently, Lou plays with the Mostly Mozart Festival at Lincoln Center and with the Middlebury Opera Company.
+He brings charm, energy, and talent to the podium.

 This year Mezzo-Soprano soloist Antonette Knoedl will be featured.
 Classically trained, Antonette has performed for regional theaters and dance companies throughout the North Country and Long Island.
 Her most notable credits include Evita, Chicago, and The Last Five Years.
 She received her vocal training at Plattsburgh State University where she performed in Master Classes with Vale Rideout and Kristine Ciesinski.